3dlg-hcvc/OPDMulti/README.md

 ## Visualization
 The visualization code is based on [OPD](https://github.com/3dlg-hcvc/OPD.git) repository.
-So, we currently only support to visualize based on raw format dataset (4.9G) ([download link](https://docs.google.com/forms/d/e/1FAIpQLSeG1Jafcy9P_OFBJ8WffYt6WJsJszXPqKIgQz0tGTYYuhm4SA/viewform?vc=0&c=0&w=1&flr=0)).
+We only support visualization based on raw dataset format ([download link](https://docs.google.com/forms/d/e/1FAIpQLSeG1Jafcy9P_OFBJ8WffYt6WJsJszXPqKIgQz0tGTYYuhm4SA/viewform?vc=0&c=0&w=1&flr=0) (4.9G)).

 And the visualization uses the inference file, which can be obtained after the evaluation.
 * Visualize the GT with 1000 random images in val set